Uniswap/token-lists/README.md

 # @uniswap/token-lists

-This package includes a JSON schema for token lists, and TypeScript for validating token lists against the schema.
+This package includes a JSON schema for token lists, and TypeScript utilities for working with token lists.

+## Validating token lists

+This package does not include token list validation.
+You can easily do this by including a library such as [ajv](https://ajv.js.org/) to perform the validation against the JSON schema.

 ## Local Development